oacostam/PowerTradePosition/doc/README.md

 ### Configuration File (appsettings.json)

-The application uses a custom configuration service that loads settings from `appsettings.json`:
+The application uses a configuration service that loads settings from `appsettings.json`:

 ```json
 {